DIY Rustic Industrial Shelves

 On our first day of our laundry room makeover I posted here about taking down the upper wall cabinets.
 They were still in very good condition but dated, and simply just not our style.
-My thought process on replacing large cupboards with shelves was that 1) the room is small at 5′ 10″ square and the original cabinets were huge and heavy and overwhelming for such a small space, it felt claustrophobic; and 2) with the garage having tons of storage and only two steps away, there really wasn’t any need to have two gargantuan cupboards.
+My thought process on replacing large cupboards with shelves was that 1) the room is small at 5′ 10″ square and the original cabinets were huge and heavy and overwhelming for such a small space, it felt claustrophobic; and 2) with the garage having tons of storage and only two steps away, literally, there really wasn’t any need to have two gargantuan cupboards for storage.
 So down they came.

 For our DIY rustic shelves with an industrial touch, we started with #1 and #2 pine from our local hardware store.
 For a bit more info on wood grades checkout my post here.
 First Aaron took all the measurements and made all the necessary cuts.
 Then I sanded each board down on every side….